vPeteWalker/calmbootcamp/calm_karbon_cicd/calm_karbon_cicd.rst

 Creating our CI/CD Infrastructure with Nutanix Calm
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Building a CI/CD pipeline generally involves connecting a large number of disparate tools.
 To streamline this lab, we'll be deploying many of these tools via a Nutanix Calm blueprint.
-We'll first launch the blueprint, and then in the 15 minutes it takes t deploy, we'll cover the blueprint architecture to familiarze ourselves with the tools involved.
+We'll first launch the blueprint, and then in the ~20 minutes it takes to deploy, we'll cover the blueprint architecture to familiarze ourselves with the tools involved.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.